G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

   condition: True
 ```

-- The `sudo` option with the value `ALL=(ALL) NOPASSWD:ALL` adds sudo rights to this “guest” user.
+- The *sudo* option with the value *ALL=(ALL) NOPASSWD:ALL* adds sudo rights to this *guest* user

-- You need to provide the encrypted value of your password in the `passwd` field using the SHA-512 encryption method.
-To generate the SHA-512 encrypted value for your password, you can use `mkpasswd` command line tool.
+- You need to provide the encrypted value of your *password* in the passwd field using the SHA-512 encryption method.
+To generate the SHA-512 encrypted value for your password, you can use the mkpasswd command line tool

 ```
 mkpasswd -m sha512crypt guest
 ```

-- The “guest” user will be added to the `users` and `admin` groups.
-If you want to add the user to other groups, make sure they exist.
+- The *guest* user will be added automatically to the users and admin groups.
+If you want to add the user to other groups, check they exist first

-- The `lock_passwd` option with the value `false` allows you to access the virtual instance using a username and password.
+- The *lock_passwd* option with the value *false* allows you to access the virtual instance using a username and password

-- The `shell` option with the value `bin/bash` sets the default shell as bash for the “guest” user.
+- The *shell* option with the value *bin/bash* sets the default shell as *bash* for the *guest* user.

-Wait for a few minutes for your virtual instance to launch, then try to use the “guest” user to access the instance by running the following command:
+Wait a few minutes for your virtual instance to launch, then try to use the guest user to access the instance by running the following command:

 ```
 ssh guest@your_instance_ip
 ```

-Type in “guest” and press “Enter”.
-You should be able to log in to your “guest” user account.
+Type in *guest* and press **Enter**.
+You should be able to log in to your guest user account.

-To check for the user groups that the “guest” belongs to, run the following command:
+To check for the user groups that guest belongs to, run the following command:

 ```
 groups
 ```

-You should see the “users” and “admin” groups listed, indicating that the “guest” user belongs to the “users” and “admin” groups.
+You should see the *users* and *admin* groups listed, indicating that the *guest* user belongs to the *users* and *admin* groups.

-## Configure user groups
+## Configure User Groups

-You can also configure user groups, such as creating a new user group.
-For example, you can create a new user group called “regular-users” by adding the below line to the User Data field:
+You can also configure user groups, such as creating a new one.
+For example, you can create a new user group called *regular-users* by adding the below line to the User Data field:

 ```
 #cloud-config